Nabiha-Chowdhury/COVID-19-on-U.S.-Housing-Economic-Indicators/README.md

 - Relationships between housing prices and economic indicators
 - Trends in COVID-19 cases and economic conditions

-## My Contributions

-This project was completed collaboratively with a partner.

-My primary contributions included:

-- [ADD YOUR CONTRIBUTION HERE]
-- [ADD YOUR CONTRIBUTION HERE]
-- [ADD YOUR CONTRIBUTION HERE]

-I also contributed to the interpretation of results and development of the final report.

 ## Tools & Technologies